tauri-apps/tauri-docs/docs/api/config.md

   {
     property: "edge", type: "object",
     child: <Properties rows={[
-      { property: "active", type: "boolean", description: `Whether you want to build with Microsoft Edge  or with Microsoft Internet Explorer.` }, ]} />
+      { property: "active", optional: true, type: "boolean", description: `Whether you want to build with Microsoft Edge  or with Microsoft Internet Explorer.` }, ]} />
   },
   {
     property: "inliner", type: "object",
     child: <Properties rows={[
-      { property: "active", type: "boolean", description: `Enable the inliner.
+      { property: "active", optional: true, type: "boolean", description: `Enable the inliner.
 See more <a href="https://github.com/tauri-apps/tauri-inliner/" target="_blank">on our GitHub</a>.` }, ]} />
   },
 ]} />